Who are we?

 • Emotional health.

-We are here to discuss any health-related matters and can provide contact details for other relevant services as appropriate.
+We are here to discuss any health related matters and can offer contact details for other relevant services as needed.

-The School Nursing Team deliver a range of Health Promotional Programmes to pupils within education settings in a variety of different ways.
-Health messages are delivered in an interesting and fun way that is age appropriate.
+The School Nursing Team deliver a range of Health Promotional Programmes to pupils within school settings that are fun and age relevant.

-All children that enter reception or transfer into a Blackpool school will be sent a questionnaire to be completed by the parent or carer.
+All children that enter reception into a Blackpool school will be sent a questionnaire to be completed by the parent or carer.

-This will enable the School Nursing team to address your child’s needs.
+This will help the School Nursing team to support your child’s needs.
 The School Nurse may contact you to discuss any concerns highlighted.

-The Department of Health recommends every school’s participation in the National Child Measurement Programme.
-This involves recording the height and weight of all children in Reception and Year 6 if you agree to participate.
+The Department of Health recommends every school’s involvement in the National Child Measurement Programme.
+This involves recording the height and weight of all children in Reception and Year 6 if you agree for your child take part.

-You will receive further information regarding this at the relevant time.
+You will be sent further details about this at the relevant time.

-During the time your child is in school, they will be offered routine vaccinations following the Department of Health schedule.
+Routine vaccinations will be offered for your child following the Department of Health schedule.

 These vaccinations will take place in school and will be delivered by the school vaccination team.
-You will receive information about the vaccinations when your child is in the relevant school year.
+You will be given information about the vaccinations when your child is in the relevant school year.

 If you have any queries, you can contact the team on 01253 951984.